ria-ee/X-Road-tests/common/xrd-automated-tests/X-road automated testing documentation.md

 * Mock service should be running
 	* Example command: cd /opt/riajenk/xrd-testing-service; ../SoapUI-5.3.0/bin/mockservicerunner.sh -s soapui-settings-gatling.xml gatling-mock.xml

-If all the preconditions are fullfilled then you can start the jenkins buld.
+If all the preconditions are fullfilled then you can start the jenkins buld and wait for the results.

+Results are shown in the Jenkins Job behind the "report" link.